DURABILITY OF BRIDGES AND STRUCTURES - 2022/3

 The teaching and learning mode is based on a self-study, self-paced, self-learning model.
 The students are provided with access to a set of structured study notes that contain the learning material, and associated self-check questions, tasks, self-assessment exercises and revision questions.
-In working through this material the student learning process is supported by a series of weekly keynote-style presentations given by the module co-ordinator.
+In working through this material the student learning process is supported by a series of weekly keynote presentations and supporting seminars and tutorials.
 These introduce the main topics covered within each study unit and provide suitable signposts to the material contained within it and establish links to other topics within the module or in other modules.
-Audio recordings of the content of each keynote session (and any associated presentation slides, discussions, etc) are made available via SurreyLearn to enable individual students (full-time, part-time or distance learning) to review the material presented and reinforce their knowledge and understanding.
-The self-study material is further illustrated (and extended) by the inclusion of a number of case studies of failures of durability and students are encouraged to consider the implications and applications of these for their own professional lives.
+The presentations are recorded and made available, with other learning support materials, via SurreyLearn to enable individual students (full-time, part-time or distance learning) to review and reinforce their knowledge and understanding.
+The self-study material is further illustrated (and extended) by the inclusion of case studies of failures of durability and students are encouraged to consider the implications and applications of these for their own professional lives.
 The coursework element involves the identification, inspection and assessment of a local structure giving each individual the chance to explore the practical issues of safely accessing a structure.
 The learning process is further supported by the use of discussion forums using the SurreyLearn environment.
 This provides an environment within which peer-to-peer discussions and the exchange of ideas and knowledge can occur supported by appropriate tutor-monitoring and direction.

-The module seeks to encourage students to develop an appropriate knowledge-base that they can apply to the main issues relating to the appropriate selection and use of construction materials within the context of the (whole-life) design and operation of durable civil engineering structures.
+The module seeks to encourage students to develop an appropriate knowledge-base that they can apply to the main issues relating to the appropriate selection and use of construction materials within the context of the (whole-life) design and operation of durable civil engineering structures in a changing world.